intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/QuickStart/orca-pytorch-quickstart.md

 est.save("mnist_model")
 ```

-Load the Estimator state (model and possibly with optimizer) from provided model path.
+Load the Estimator state (model and possibly with optimizer) from the provided model path.

 ```python
 est.load("mnist_model")